catseye/SixtyPical/README.md

 If you have the [VICE][] emulator installed, you can run

-    ./loadngo.sh c64 eg/c64/hearts.60p
+    sixtypical --output-format=c64-basic-prg --run eg/c64/hearts.60p

 and it will compile the [hearts.60p source code](eg/c64/hearts.60p) and automatically start it in the `x64` emulator, and you should see:

 ![Screenshot of result of running hearts.60p](images/hearts.png?raw=true)

-You can try the `loadngo.sh` script on other sources in the `eg` directory tree, which contains more extensive examples, including an entire game(-like program); see [eg/README.md](eg/README.md) for a listing.
+You can try `sixtypical --run` on other sources in the `eg` directory tree, which contains more extensive examples, including an entire game(-like program); see [eg/README.md](eg/README.md) for a listing.